Newsletter writing tips from experts

 Bio: Karen Talavera is President of Synchronicity Marketing, a consulting firm providing digital and email marketing strategy, program development and professional education.

 Tip: Leverage automation.
-One of the biggest challenges when it comes to email newsletters is keeping up with content production and managing an editorial calendar.
+Content production can be time-consuming, but modern tools like Rasa.io or Paper.li make it easy to build newsletters using automated feeds and personalized content modules.
 Writing and developing content can be a full-time job, but today, with tools like Rasa.io or Paper.li email newsletters can be assembled in minutes via automated feeds, plus include customized, personalized modules.
 Chances are you already have a lot of great content - like blogs, videos, and infographics - which can be re-purposed within a newsletter, so use your own assets but don’t be shy about curating items from other great sources too!

 Kate Barrett